secureworks/aristotle/docs/post_filter_mod.rst

 .. note::
     PFMod ``rules`` and ``actions`` are applied in the order they are processed -- from top to bottom of the file.
 This means that, depending on how the rules and actions are written, subsequent rules and actions can affect changes made by previous rules and actions.
+Remember too that the files included with the ``include`` key are processed before any ``rules`` directives, resulting in a depth-first search type of behavior.

 Example PFMod YAML Files
 ------------------------